Pattern Matching

 Literal Patterns

 The simplest patterns are literal values.
-Numbers, strings, booleans, keywords all work exactly as you'd expect.
+Numbers, strings, booleans, and keywords all match exactly as written.

 [match n